DNAstack/ddap-frontend/README.md

 ```
 java -jar target/ddap-frontend-0.0.1-SNAPSHOT.jar

+OR (if basic auth should be enabled)

+java -jar -Dspring.profiles.active=basic-auth target/ddap-frontend-0.0.1-SNAPSHOT.jar

 ```

 (You will want to set the above DAM_* environment variables to point to a DAM